 Concerns were raised about his father's treatment of his only remaining son. " This great boy" as Henry VII referred to him, was kept in seclusion in his apartments, which could be reached only through the kings.
 He was allowed only the company of his tutors and guards.Henry VIII

-King Henry VIII came to the throne on the death of his father in April, 1509, inheriting a kingdom that was stable and a full treasury, All objections to his marriage with Catherine of Aragon were slung aside.
+King Henry VIII came to the throne on the death of his father in April 1509, inheriting a stable kingdom and a full treasury, All objections to his marriage with Catherine of Aragon were slung aside.
 Claiming that he was fulfilling his father's dying wish.
 Henry's wedding to Catherine was held at the friar's church in Greenwich on 11 June 1509.
 On 23 June 1509, Henry led the now 23-year-old Catherine from the Tower of London to Westminster Abbey for their coronation, which took place the following day.

 Referred to by Winston Churchill as " a spot of blood and grease on the pages of English history", Henry VIII was tall at 6' 3" and well-built like his Yorkist grandfather, Edward IV.
 Like Edward, in later years muscle was to turn to fat.
 He possessed his Plantagenet mother's reddish auburn hair, with fair skin and was considered very good-looking by the standards of his day.
 Described by Giustinian, the Venetian Ambassador to the English Court as 'the handsomest potentate I ever set eyes on; above the usual height, with an extremely fine calf to his leg, his complexion very fair and bright with auburn hair combed straight and short in the French fashion, and a round face so very beautiful that it would become a pretty woman, his throat being rather long and thick'